SentometricsResearch/sentometricsresearch.github.io-source/content/home/contribute.md

   captcha = false  # Enable CAPTCHA challenge to reduce spam?
 +++

 You can contribute by submitting a resource using this form.
-Please include what type of ressources (index, post, software, publications) as well as a link to the ressource and we will get in touch!
+Please include what type of ressurces (index, post, software, publication) as well as a link to the resources and we will get in touch!